codeigniterpower/codeigniter-applicants/docs/README.md

 Recruitment application.

-Is a model–view–controller (MVC) application, providing default structures for a database, a web service, and web pages templates.

 ![](applicantsview.png)

 ## Getting started

-If you want to isntall and deploy to test this application, please read directly [DEPLOY-INSTALL.md](DEPLOY-INSTALL.md)
+If you want to isntall and deploy to test/use this application, please read directly [DEPLOY-INSTALL.md](DEPLOY-INSTALL.md)

-If you want to develop and contribute to the application, please read directly [DEVELOPMENT.md](DEVELOPMENT.md)
+If you want to develop/improve and contribute to the application, please read directly [DEVELOPMENT.md](DEVELOPMENT.md)

 Already a pro?
 Just clone and setup your own.